 Exercising before you get pregnant may help your body deal with all of the changes that you will go through during the pregnancy and labor.

 Most women who already exercise can safely maintain their current exercise program throughout the most of their pregnancy.

 And most women, even if they are not currently exercising, should start on an exercise program of 30 minutes of brisk exercise 5 days per week, both before conceiving and throughout pregnancy.

 The amount of exercise you are able to do during pregnancy should be based on your overall health and how active you are before you get pregnant.
 Talk to your doctor or midwife about what kind of exercise, and how much, is good for you.

 Stress, Rest, and Relaxation

 While you are trying to get pregnant, try to relax and reduce stress as much as possible.
 Ask your doctor or midwife about techniques to reduce stress.
-Get plenty of rest and relaxation.
-This may make it easier for you to become pregnant.
+Get plenty of good quality sleep and make time to relax .These steps may make it easier for you to become pregnant.

 Gregory KD, Ramos DE, Jauniaux ERM.
 Preconception and prenatal care.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 5.